openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

-The modern university is only marginally concerned with gaining knowledge, even though the public from time to time is assured that this is still the major goal .Today’s universities are on the one hand fundraising institutions, determined to receive as many research funds as possible.
+The modern university is only marginally concerned with gaining knowledge, even though the public from time to time is assured that this is still the major goal.
+Today’s universities are, on the one hand, fundraising institutions, determined to receive as many research funds as possible.
 On the other hand, they are publication factories, trying to maximize their publication output.
-Hence, the ideal professor is a mixture of fundraiser, project manager and mass publisher (either directly as author or as co-author in publications written by employees of the institution), whose main concern is measurable contribution to scientific excellence rather than increasing our knowledge.
-And in order to make professors deliver their contribution to excellence, faculty managers have been recruited for each department in addition to traditional deans.
+Hence, the ideal professor is a mixture of fundraiser, project manager, and mass publisher (either directly as author, or as co-author in publications written by employees of the institution), whose main concern is measurable contribution to scientific excellence, rather than increasing our knowledge.
+Moreover, in order to make professors deliver their contribution to excellence, faculty managers have been recruited for each department in addition to traditional deans.
 Nowadays, the principal is sort of a CEO who is supposed to implement new strategies for achieving more and more excellence.
-Research becomes a means in the battle for “market shares” of universities and research institutions (Münch, 2009).
+Research becomes a means in the battle for “market shares” of universities and research institutions (Münch 2009).

-Universities which on the surface expose themselves as great temples of scientific excellence, are forced to participate in project- and publication-olympics, where instead of medals, winners are rewarded with the elite or excellence status, exemption from teaching duties and sometimes also with higher salaries.
-And this is how it goes, even though many of the projects and publications do not have the slightest importance for the rest of the population outside the academic system.
+Universities which on the surface expose themselves as great temples of scientific excellence, are forced to participate in project- and publication-olympics, where instead of medals, winners are rewarded with the elite or excellence status, exemption from teaching duties, and sometimes also with higher salaries.
+This is how it goes, even though many of the projects and publications do not have the slightest importance for the rest of the population outside the academic system.

-Particularly two artificially staged competitions incentivize the production of nonsense: the competition for the highest amount of publications and the competition for the highest amount of research funds.
-The resulting indicators for publications and third-party funds play a central role in today’s research rankings, such as, for example the German CHE Research Ranking of German universities (see Berghoff et al., 2009).
+Two artificially staged competitions in particular incentivize the production of nonsense: the competition for the highest amount of publications and the competition for the highest amount of research funding.
+The resulting indicators for publications and third-party funds play a central role in today’s research rankings, such as, for example the German CHE Research Ranking of German universities (see Berghoff et al. 2009).

 The competition for the highest amount of publications will be analyzed below in more detail.
-On the basis of the competition for publications it can be nicely demonstrated how perverse incentives emerge and what consequences this entails for research but also generally for the economy and society.
+On the basis of the competition for publications, it can be nicely demonstrated how perverse incentives emerge and what consequences this entails not only for research but also generally for society and the economy.

 ## The Competition for Publications in Academic Journals: The Peer-Review Process

-In almost every academic discipline publications are the most important and often the only measurable output.
-Indeed, in some natural sciences and in engineering also inventions or patents play a certain role, yet this concerns more applied science.
+In almost every academic discipline, publications are the most important and often the only measurable output.
+Indeed, in some natural sciences and in engineering inventions or patents also play a certain role, yet this more concerns applied science.
 Basic research, however, always manifests itself in publications.
-What is more obvious than to measure a scientist’s or institute’s output or productivity on the basis of publications?
+What is more obvious than measuring a scientist or institute’s output or productivity on the basis of publications?
 For is it not the case that many publications are the result of a lot of research, consequently increasing our relevant knowledge?
-And should not every scientist be driven into publishing as much as possible in order to achieve maximum “scientific productivity”?
+Should not every scientist be driven to publish as much as possible in order to achieve maximum “scientific productivity”?
-Someone who has just a little knowledge of universities and academic life can immediately answers these questions with a clear “no”.
-Indeed, more publications increase the amount of printed sheets of paper, but this number does not say much more about the significance of a scientist’s or institute’s research activity than the number of played notes says something about the quality of a piece of music.
+Someone who has just a little knowledge of universities and academic life can immediately answers these questions with an overwhelming “no”.
+Indeed, more publications increase the amount of printed sheets of paper, but this number does not say any more about the significance of a scientist or institute’s research activity than the number of played notes says something about the quality of a piece of music.

 Of course, measurements of scientific output are not as primitive as counting every written page of scientific content as scientific activity.
-Relevant publications are in professional journals, where submitted work is subjected to a “rigorous” and “objective” selection method, the so-called “peer-review process”.
-This should ensure that only “qualitatively superior” work is published which then is regarded as a “real scientific publication”.
-Thus, strictly speaking, the aim of the artificially staged competitions amongst scientists is to publish as many articles as possible in peer reviewed scientific journals.
+Relevant publications are in professional journals, where submitted work is subjected to a “rigorous” and “objective” selection
+method: the so-called “peer-review process”.
+This should ensure that only “qualitatively superior” work is publisheded which then is regarded as a “real scientific publication”.
+Thus, strictly speaking, the aim of the artificially staged competitions amongst scientists is to publish as many articles as possible in peer-reviewed scientific journals.

 However, also among scientific journals strict hierarchies exist, which are supposed to represent the average “quality” of the accepted papers.